 Second, once you have the necessary info, you have to make your decision quickly.
 Hill went on to say that successful people make decisions quickly and are slow to change.
 Unsuccessful people make their decisions slowly and are quick to change.

-Examples of History
+Examples from History

 Henry Ford was so stubborn with his decision about the Model T car even when every one of his colleagues told him to give up.